quiltingcode/loveandalucia/TESTING.md

 - Microsoft Edge
 - Mozilla Firefox

-I do not have any Apply devices available to carry out testing on a Safari browser.
+I do not have any Apple devices available to carry out testing on a Safari browser.
 Appearance and functionality appear to be consistent throughout all browsers.

 In the Firefox and Edge browsers, two of the photos in the Places page do not load.
 I do, however, see a description of the photo from the alt text in the code.
 I compressed the two files using and  <https://tinypng.com/>.
 I also renamed all the image files to be simpler with no spaces, and reviewed the file paths of all the photos across the site.
+Images now load correctly.

 ## Known Bugs